 14. Building a customer support system

 Customers are the backbone of eCommerce.
-One customer’s experience is enough to make or break your business.
-Hence, ensuring each and every customer’s satisfaction is critical for your business success.
+One customer experience is enough to make or break your business.
+Hence, making sure each customer’s satisfaction is critical for your business success.

 Moreover, interacting with them over social media platforms, emails, or the review corner can help you facilitate positive experiences and forge better relationships.